Artwork (viewed in a gallery or collection)

 Hastings, Gail.
 To make a work of timeless art.
 1996.
 Synthetic polymer on wood, watercolour on paper, dimensions variable.
 Museum of Contemporary Art, Sydney.

 - Titles of artworks are italicised and in headline style.
-See Manual 3:22
+Seel 3:22

-- You should include as much information about the medium and dimensions as you can find.
-See Manual 3.22 and 3.27
+- You may include information about the medium, dimensions and so forth.
+See 3.27

 - If date is approximate, use ca.